 You could also filter by Category, Board, or to show only Pins from your own website or search for specific keywords.
 When you spot high-performing Pins from your own site, reschedule those and add them to your Tribes.

 Now that you know what’s popular, you can reschedule this content to other relevant boards, or even to the same board.
 It’s a great way to boost traffic from old posts and expose it to your Pinterest followers who may have missed it the first time. – Craig Makepeace, yTravel

-Now that you know what all of these analytics mean, which are most important, and how to use them, it’s time to put them to work!
+Now that you know Pinterest analytics and how to use them, it’s time to put them to work!
 Set a recurring monthly calendar reminder and take just 30-60 minutes to review all your available Pinterest analytics so you can adjust your Pinning strategy for more traffic, leads, and sales on your site.
 Include a link back to this post if it was helpful to you.
 You can always Pin it, too. 😉 As you can see, Tailwind analytics are the perfect complement to Pinterest’s native analytics.
 In addition, when you schedule your Pins through Tailwind they’ll publish at the best possible times for generating engagement.
 Add in the power of Tailwind Tribes and you’re going to love the way your analytics look next month!
 You can sign up for Tailwind here!

-Want to grow the traffic on your boards and Pintrest account?
-Use our Pintrest board growth machine.
+Want to grow the traffic on your boards and Pinterest account?
+Use our Pinterest board growth machine.
 We are growing accounts at an insane rate!
 Our boards are hitting 22k each in six months!!
 Thats all organic traffic.
 For only $20 a week.
 Sign up here.

 What was the key takeaway for you on our guide to Pinterest Analytics and How to Use Them?

 The Socialite Media.